-Distributed Energy Resources (DER) are not well defined, but generally include small scale generation directly connected to the grid, generation connected to distribution level facilities and behind the meter generation.
-For example, Table 6-9 shows the fuel mix of behind the meter generation participating as emergency demand response in the 2019/2020 Delivery Year.
-Clear rules for defining DERs and for defining the ways in which DERs will interact with the wholesale power markets do not yet exist, although the development of those rules is under active discussion.
-79 80 DERs should be treated like other resources.
+Distributed Energy Resources (DER) are not well defined, but generally include small scale generation directly connected to the grid, generation connected to distribution level facilities and behind the meter generation.78 For example, Table 6-24 shows the fuel mix of behind the meter generation participating as emergency demand response in the 2019/2020 Delivery Year.
+Clear rules for defining DERs and for defining the ways in which DERs will interact with the wholesale power markets do not yet exist, although the development of those rules is under active discussion.^{79 80} DERs should be treated like other resources.
 Creating preferential treatment for DERs could create an incentive to move resources behind the meter in a manner inconsistent with efficiency and competitive markets.
-FERC directed that DER aggregation be as geographically broad as technically feasible.81 grid.
-PJM's test compares the total benefits of running the generator which includes generation payments and assumed retail rate savings against the total cost of the generator.
-If the total cost of the generator is greater than the benefits, then the resource would receive economic load response payments while injecting.
-The use of a retail rate in calculating wholesale power market benefits raises significant issues analogous to net metering that require discussion and tariff changes.
-PJM should not include retail rate benefits in the definition of demand response without approval of FERC.
+FERC directed that DER aggregation be as geographically broad as technically feasible.81

 The current demand response rules appropriately restrict demand response from injecting power into the grid and receiving demand response revenue.
-At the January 30, 2019, Demand Response Subcommittee meeting, PJM without a stakeholder process or FERC approval, decided to allow some economic load response payments when economic load response resources injects power into the
+At the January 30, 2019, Demand Response Subcommittee meeting, PJM without a stakeholder process or FERC approval, decided to allow some economic load response payments when economic load response resources injects power into the grid.
+PJM's test compares the total benefits of running the generator which includes generation payments and assumed retail rate savings against